sffw/swapi-project/README.md

 ### Layout and Styling

-All of the styling is done with CSS modules, with the exception of pagination using a pre-built MUI Component.
+All of the styling is done with CSS modules, with the exception of pagination and alerts windows using a pre-built MUI Component.

 ### Pagination